ejh516/symbionts.org/README.md

 ### License

-The course code for the symbionts.org website is provided under the MIT license.
+The source code for the symbionts.org website is provided under the MIT license.